SAT: Predictive validity and powers

-But a month after the UC academic senate report, Saul Geiser disputed the UC academic senate's findings, saying "that the Senate claims are 'spurious', based on a fundamental error of omitting student demographics in the prediction model".
+However, a month after the UC academic senate report, Saul Geiser rejected the UC academic senate's findings "spurious" because it omitted student demographics.
 Indicating when high school GPA is combined with demographics in the prediction, the SAT is less reliable.
 Li Cai, a UCLA professor who directs the National Center for Research on Evaluation, Standards, and Student Testing, indicated that the UC Academic Senate did include student demographics by using a different and simpler model for the public to understand and that the discriminatory impacts of the SAT are compensated during the admissions process.
-Jesse Rothstein, a UC Berkeley professor of public policy and economics, countered Li's claim, mentioning that the UC academic senate "got a lot of things wrong about the SAT", overstates the value of the SAT, and "no basis for its conclusion that UC admissions 'compensate' for test score gaps between groups."
-However, by analyzing their own institutional data, Brown, Yale, and Dartmouth universities reached the conclusion that SAT scores are more reliable predictors of collegiate success than GPA.
-Furthermore, the scores allow them to identify more potentially qualified students from disadvantaged backgrounds than they otherwise would.
+Jesse Rothstein, a UC Berkeley professor of public policy and economics, countered Li's claim, claiming that the UC academic senate misunderstood overestimated the value the SAT.
+According to Rothstein, UC admissions policies did not "compensate" for group differences in test scores.

+However, by analyzing their own institutional data, Brown, Yale, and Dartmouth universities reached the conclusion that SAT scores were more reliable predictors of collegiate success than GPA.
+Furthermore, the scores allowed them to identify more potentially qualified students from disadvantaged backgrounds than they otherwise would.
 At the University of Texas at Austin, students who declined to submit SAT scores when such scores were optional performed more poorly than their peers who did.
 These results were replicated by a study conducted by the non-profit organization Opportunity Insights analyzing data from Ivy League institutions (Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Princeton University, the University of Pennsylvania, and Yale University) plus Stanford University, the Massachusetts Institute of Technology, and the University of Chicago.

 A 2009 study found that SAT or ACT scores along with high-school GPAs are strong predictors of cumulative university GPAs.
 In particular, those with standardized test scores in the 50th percentile or better had a two-thirds chance of having a cumulative university GPA in the top half.
-A 2010 meta-analysis by researchers from the University of Minnesota offered evidence that standardized admissions tests such as the SAT predicted not only freshman GPA but also overall collegiate GPA.
-A 2012 study from the same university using a multi-institutional data set revealed that even after controlling for socioeconomic status and high-school GPA, SAT scores were still as capable of predicting freshman GPA among university or college students.
-A 2019 study with a sample size of around a quarter of a million students suggests that together, SAT scores and high-school GPA offer an excellent predictor of freshman collegiate GPA and second-year retention.
+A 2010 meta-analysis by researchers from the University of Minnesota offered evidence that standardized admissions tests such as the SAT predicted not only first-year GPA but also overall collegiate GPA.
+A 2012 study from the same university using a multi-institutional data set revealed that even after controlling for socioeconomic status and high-school GPA, SAT scores were still as capable of predicting first-year GPAs among university or college students.
+A 2019 study with a sample size of around a quarter of a million students suggested that together, SAT scores and high-school GPA offered an excellent predictor of first-year collegiate GPA and second-year retention.
 In 2018, psychologists Oren R. Shewach, Kyle D. McNeal, Nathan R. Kuncel, and Paul R. Sackett showed that both high-school GPA and SAT scores predict enrollment in advanced collegiate courses, even after controlling for Advanced Placement credits.